jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Half-Fairy**
 **Half-Fairy** will give Pixie an XP when any character (including an enemy) pays an (Energy/"Blue").
 This includes when a character uses an (Engergy/"Blue") Super Power, or choosing to spend an (Energy/"Blue") when you play the Plot Twist **Sacred Ground**.

+# Power Man
+Set: The New Defenders
+Some characters are known by more than one moniker - like Power Man, who says **AKA Luke Cage**.
+He counts as having both names, which means you can use a Luke Cage supporting character to Power Up Power Man, and vice versa.
+It also means they both count as the same person for the purposes of the Uniqueness rules.

+**Crash the Party**
+Power Man loves a good party, especially if he wasn’t invited.
+His Crash the Party power counts each enemy power, even if there are multiple instances of the same power.
+But remember face-down characters lose their powers so he won’t count their powers.

 # Professor X (MC)
 Set: New Mutants
 In this set the Professor gets a whole new main character, and this time he goes up to Level 3.
 (Note: This new Professor X can’t level up into the old one from The Marvel Battles set and vice versa.
 A main character can only level up into a main character from the same set or into one that has the same artwork as it does.)